-Hyperphagia is when a fly eats considerably more than it should when fed sucrose

-The fly below shows hyperphagia that was induced by cutting the ventral nerve cord
+Hyperphagia is when a fly eats considerably more than it should when fed (i.e., here sucrose).
+The fly below shows hyperphagia that was induced by cutting the ventral nerve cord.
+Note the distension of the arthrodial membranes

 The fly on the left and below was injected with saline and failed to become hyperphagic while the fly below and to the right was injected with saline and clonidine (an octopamine agonist)